Uri Alps: Geography

 The group south of the Susten Pass forms the dividing range between the head waters of the Aare (west) from those of the Reuss.
 In addition a small portion of the range (south-west) is located in the basin of the Rhone.
 This part lies entirely within the valley of the Rhone Glacier.
 This group forms a complex mass including four considerable ridges and attains its greatest height at the Dammastock and the Galenstock.
 The group includes four nearly parallel ridges running NNW. and SSE.
 That forming the eastern boundary of the valley of Hasli reaches 3,383 metres at the Tieralplistock, whence it extends NNW. to the Mährenhorn, and south to the Gärstenhörner.
 A wide reservoir of snow whence the Trift Glacier flows to the north and the Rhone Glacier to the south, divides this range from the more easterly range whose highest point is the Dammastock.
 North of the Dammastock the range collectively known as the Hinter Tierberg, attains 3,447 metres.
 Further east than the last is the Sustenhorn range, rising at its highest point to 3,505 metres, divided from the last by the Stein Glacier and the upper part of the Göschenental.
 Lastly, another ridge still further east is separated from the last by the Voralptal, a branch of the Göschenental.
 Its highest summits are the Fleckistock and the Stucklistock.
 The lower part of the Göschenental is bounded on the south by a range running west to east diverging from the ridge between the Dammastock and the Galenstock.

 On the north side of the Susten Pass the ranges are lower and, except the highest mountains on the south, free of glaciers.
 The main ridge, culminating at the Titlis divides the basins of the Aare and the Reuss.
-From the Grassen, tripoint border between the cantons of Berne, Obwalden and Uri, a small range diverges from the main watershed and runs from west to east and culminates at the Gross Spannort.
+From the Grassen, tripoint border between the cantons of Bern, Obwalden and Uri, a small range diverges from the main watershed and runs from west to east and culminates at the Gross Spannort.